Measures & Methods

-While using a courses critical to students’ success in a program, important knowledge and skills can be evaluated using rubrics with analytic scoring.
-Through the use of rubric analytic scoring at this detailed level, program faculty can separately evaluate students’ ability to knowledge and skills as they relate to specific program outcome.
+While using a course critical to students’ success in a program, important knowledge and skills can be evaluated using rubrics with analytic scoring.
+Through the use of rubric analytic scoring at this detailed level, program faculty can separately evaluate students’ ability to knowledge and skills as they relate to specific program outcomes.
 Such a rubric will permit faculty to give feedback (and grades) for each of the separate components.
 This same approach can be used at the course level and aggregated to program-wide levels easily.
 We will see later that this approach can also yield rich assessment information that can be used to identify specific program strengths and weaknesses, and guide continuous improvement efforts, and measure this development over time.
 (Note: 3.8 was chosen in the examples above because it is > 75% of a 1-5 scale).

 Some specialized accreditors provide specific learning outcomes that institutions must measure.
 Although the language and format of those mandated outcomes may not adhere to our guidelines, you should use the specific language provided by the specialized accreditation agency.
-The only time you may need to restate an external standard would be to focus on the student, if the standard is focused more on resources or program operations.
+The only time you may need to restate an external standard would be to focus on the student if the standard is focused more on resources or program operations.
 Additionally, please make it clear when an outcome comes directly from an accreditor when designing your assessment plan.

 - Include at least one direct measure.
 Student skills must be directly evidenced at least once for each outcome.
 The assessment committee will have a direct report of their performance.
 You will notice publications/presentations are listed as both direct and indirect.
 If the committee has reviewed the student publication or presentation, this would count as a direct measure.
 However, if the committee receives a report of approval or acceptance by a journal or conference, this alone would be an indirect measure.
-There are some measures such as certificates and licensures and internship performance that could constitute as direct or indirect measure based upon how the demonstration of the skill is assessed.
+There are some measures such as certificates and licensures and internship performance that could constitute direct or indirect measures based upon how the demonstration of the skill is assessed.
 How much information does the committee have on the individual student’s performance or contribution (i.e. rubric, grade, supervisor evaluation, etc.)?

 - Avoid creating additional tests or other assessment activities simply to satisfy your assessment data collection needs.
 It should be possible to use rubrics with digital portfolios, projects, exams or other measures of student learning that already occur as part of your existing instruction and testing activities.
 If you have difficulty identifying appropriate measures for an outcome, you may want to consider whether students are being adequately tested on the outcome – or whether the outcome is an appropriate one for your program.
-If the outcome is an important one, but is not adequately measured, program faculty will need to identify appropriate measures.
+If the outcome is an important one but is not adequately measured, program faculty will need to identify appropriate measures.

 - Course grades are not appropriate measures of student learning.
 It is appropriate to use the grade on a specific exam, project, etc. that specifically measures student learning on the outcome.
-Course grades are based on overall satisfaction of course requirements rather than performance on a specific program-level outcome.
+Course grades are based on the overall satisfaction of course requirements rather than performance on a specific program-level outcome.
 Those course requirements typically include several course-level outcomes that are likely related to more than one program outcome.
 Course grades frequently include extra credit for attendance, class participation, or other things unrelated to program outcomes.
 Course grades alone do not provide specific information about the concepts mastered by students or those concepts that proved challenging – important information for faculty to consider if they want to improve student learning over time.

 - Course completion is not an appropriate measure of student learning.
-Avoid using completion of a single course or block of courses as a measure.
+Avoid using the completion of a single course or block of courses as a measure.
 The issues are the same as with course grades.
-Completion of capstone (thesis, dissertation, etc.) or other works is also not appropriate; these are layered assignments that require a deeper examination via a rubric or more precise measure on a particular section.
+Completion of a capstone (thesis, dissertation, etc.) or other works are also not appropriate; these are layered assignments that require a deeper examination via a rubric or more precise measure on a particular section.
 We are looking to assess the specific skill listed in the outcome for each measure, such as the analysis or writing ability.